tamatamvan/facetamvan/README.md

 A simple facebook client as an example for consuming graph API facebook both from the static website and server using node.js with express.js framework.

-This program consists of 2 parts, the API server, and the client side which is a simple static web apps.
+This program consist of 2 parts, the API server, and the client side which is a simple static web apps.

 ## Info & Dependencies